 Having a background in gymnastics as a kid, Richard could appreciate the ballet and especially the athleticism involved.
 So, the arts became a natural focus for supporting both in attendance and financially.
 And the Kansas City Ballet quickly captured their attention.

-Richard Jensen and Gay Dannelly increased their giving to Kansas City Ballet and their other favorite charities when they were required to take a minimum distribution from their IRA.
-At 70 ½ years old they could receive tax benefits by making an annual gift from their IRA up to $100,000 per person, or $200,000 for married couples.
+Richard Jensen and Gay Dannelly increased their giving to Kansas City Ballet and their other favorite charities when they were required to take a minimum distribution (RMD) from their IRA.
+At 70 ½ years old they could receive tax benefits by making a Qualified Charitable Donation from their IRA up to $105,000 per person, or $210,000 for married couples.
+(Note: Amount donation updated per 2024 IRS rules.)

 “In our case we’re currently giving most of our charitable donations from the IRA,” Richard admits.
 “Once we were required to take a distribution, it made sense for us to donate directly from our IRA.”